apache/dolphinscheduler/docs/docs/en/guide/project/workflow-definition.md

   ![workflow-time02](../../../../img/new_ui/dev/project/workflow-time02.png)

-- Failure strategy, notification strategy, process priority, worker group, notification group, recipient, and CC are the same as workflow running parameters.
+- Failure strategy, notification strategy, workflow priority, worker group, notification group, recipient, and CC are the same as workflow running parameters.

 - Click the "Create" button to create the timing.
 Now the timing status is "**Offline**" and the timing needs to be **Online** to make effect.